n-stl/natchat/README.md

 - easy to mentally convert into spoken Tamil

 Features:
-- all lower case for ease of reading
+- all lower case
-- usage of : for long vowels and - for nasals
+- usage of : for long vowels and - for nasalization
-- usage of . preceding retroflex consonants (like 7-bit ISO)
+- usage of . preceding most retroflex consonants (like 7-bit ISO)
-- retroflex approximant ழ் gains a more intuitive representation (no 'zh')
 - English loanwords may be typed with English spelling

 ## sample text